p4lang/p4c/docs/JSON_format.md

 - `id`: a unique integer (unique with respect to other counter arrays)
 - `size`: the number of counter instances in the array
 - `is_direct`: a boolean indicating whether this is a direct counter array
+- `binding`: if the counter array is direct, the name of the table it is attached to

 Unlike for meter arrays, there is no `type` attribute because bmv2 counters always count both bytes and packets.